amiratupsolver/Documentation/connecting-data-sources/cdc-data-sources-debezium/mysql-cdc-data-sourcei.md

 ### Supportability

-Currently the following MySQL databases versions are supported: 5.7 and 8.
+MySQL database versions 5.6+ are supported.
 This includes managed DB instances via AWS RDS.

 ### Prerequisites

 #### Permissions

-In order for Upsolver / Debezium to read the binlog and the initial state of the database we require the following permissions:
+In order for Upsolver to read the binlog and the initial state of the database we require the following permissions:

 * `SELECT` \(On the tables that are to be loaded, usually all tables\)
 * `REPLICATION CLIENT`
 * `REPLICATION SLAVE`
 * `RELOAD`
-* `SHOW DATABASES`
+* `SHOW DATABASES` \(this is only necessary if the server was started with the --skip-show-database option\)

 For more information about creating such a user see here: [https://debezium.io/documentation/reference/connectors/mysql.html\#setting-up-mysql](https://debezium.io/documentation/reference/connectors/mysql.html#setting-up-mysql)